2450WindChill/2450-WC-Reefscape/2450-WC_Reefscape/src/main/README.md

   - Beam break
   - Update radio

-- Set up custom controller
+- Set up custom controller:
   - Figure out how to have computer respond to buttons
   - Wiring schematic
   - Serial communication from pc to controller
   - Finish designing the housing
-- Set up default autonomous

 - Convert limelight code to photonvision (marked in TODO tree)
-- Convert swerve drive motors (not angle motors) to krakens
 - Add camera limitations for competitions

 ## Backlog